 The last several hundred feet (about 0.15 miles) to the peak requires scrambling.

-After lunch, my pack of human and K9 preferred to hang out in the shade so I climbed the peak by myself.
+After lunch, my pack preferred to hang out in the shade so I climbed the peak by myself.
 It required scrambling and a bit of rock climbing but it was doable.
-You should be fine if you are in a decent shape.
+You should be fine if you are in decent shape.

 Once I got over the rocky area, there was a short trail to the peak.
 The 360-degree view from the peak was amazing on a clear day!
 There were even a couple of trees to hang a hammock.
 I was so tempted but I decided to go back and join my pack.
 I was out of their sight at this point and didn’t want to worry them.